NHS Complaints Procedure - explained

-A complaint can be made by a patient or person affected, or likely to be affected, by the actions or decisions of an NHS organisation (hospital, mental health or community trust) or primary care practitioner (GP, dentist, pharmacy or optician).
-It can also be made by someone acting on behalf of such a patient or person and with their consent, for example, a parent or carer.
+Complaints and comments can be made by a patient or person affected, or likely to be affected, by the actions or decisions of an NHS organisation.
+This includes hospitals, mental health or community trusts, or primary care practitioners such as GPs, dentists, pharmacies, or opticians.
+They can also be made by someone acting on behalf of such a patient or person and with their consent, for example, a parent or carer.

 What is the difference between a complaint and comment?

 A comment or concern is an issue that is raised by an individual who does not want it to be called "a complaint".
 These are usually resolved informally, which may involve contacting other agencies for a speedy resolution and signposting individuals as and when necessary.